 The following are common types of surgical biopsies:

 - Open or Excisional biopsy.
 An incision is made in the breast, and the surgeon either partially or completely removes the suspicious mass.
 When the lump is difficult to locate, the surgeon may use a wire localization procedure.
 This is the insertion of a wire towards the lump, guided by X-ray imaging.
 The surgeon is then able to find and extract the lump or a portion of the lump.

 - Skin punch biopsy.
 This procedure is generally used when a certain type of breast cancer is suspected.
 The physician removes either a piece of the skin of the breast (as with inflammatory breast cancer), or a portion of the nipple or areola (as with Paget’s disease).
 The surgical site is then closed with stitches.

 - Vacuum-assisted core biopsy.
 This type of biopsy involves the insertion of a vacuum probe, which cuts a portion of the mass and vacuums it into the probe.
 This measure allows more than one tissue sample to be extracted simultaneously.

 Surgical biopsy results may be ready within several days.
 If the results do not indicate the presence of cancerous tissue, your physician may recommend further procedures to remove the entirety of the mass.
 If the results indicate the presence of cancer, your doctor will then develop a treatment course that directly addresses the type and the scope of cancer.

-Bedford Breast Center will help you throughout your journey, from your screening process to the biopsy for a lump in the breast to treatment options and strategies.
-If you have concerns about changes in your breasts and want to schedule a consultation, please contact the team online or call us at (310) 278-8590.
+Bedford Breast Center will help you throughout your journey, from your screening process to the biopsy for a lump in the breast, to treatment options and strategies.
+If you have concerns about changes in your breasts and want to schedule a consultation, please contact the team at Bedford Breast center online or call (310) 278-8590.